Provision of advisory and drafting services to non-government senators.

 Amendments and bills are accurate and legally sound.

-Public information and parliamentary research are accurate, comprehensive and targeted for particular needs.
+Public information and parliamentary research is accurate, comprehensive and targeted for particular needs.

 Scrutiny committee meetings held, documentation provided and reports produced within timeframes set by the Senate or the committees, as relevant.